lmolkova/correlation/http_protocol_proposal_v1.md

 1. If it's present, implementation MUST generate unique `Request-Id` for every outoing request and pass it to downstream service (supporting this protocol)
 2. If it's not present, it may indicate this is the first instrumented service to receive request or this request was not sampled by upstream service and therefore does not have any context associated with it.
 In this case implementation MAY:
   * generate new `Request-Id` (see [Root Parent Id Generation](#root-parent-id-generation) for generation considerations) for the incoming request, and follow the same path as if `Request-Id` was present initially (see p1)

   OR
-  * consider this is non-sampled request, so it is not required to generate Request-Ids and propagate them.
+  * consider this request as is not sampled, so it is not required to generate Request-Ids and propagate them.

 It is essential that 'incoming' and 'outgoing' Request-Ids are included in the telemetry events, so implementation of this protocol MUST provide read access to Request-Id for logging systems.

 `Request-Id` is required field, which means that every instrumented request MUST have it.
-If implementation does not find `Request-Id` in the incoming request headers, it should consider it as non-instrumented and SHOULD not look for `Correlation-Context`.
+If implementation does not find `Request-Id` in the incoming request headers, it should consider it as non-instrumented and MAY not look for `Correlation-Context`.

 ###  Hierarchical Request-Id
 Implementations SHOULD use hierarchical structure for the Id.

-* If Request-Id is provided from upstream service, implementation SHOULD append small id preceded with separator and pass it to downstream service, making sure every outgoing request has different suffix.
+1. If Request-Id is provided from upstream service, implementation SHOULD append small id preceded with separator and pass it to downstream service, making sure every outgoing request has different suffix.
-* If it is not provided and implementation decides to instrument the request,  it MUST generate new `Request-Id` (see [Root Parent Id Generation](#root-parent-id-generation)) to represent incoming request and follow approach described in p1. for outgoing requests.
+2. If it is not provided and implementation decides to instrument the request,  it MUST generate new `Request-Id` (see [Root Parent Id Generation](#root-parent-id-generation)) to represent incoming request and follow approach described in p1. for outgoing requests.

 Thus, Request-Id has path structure and the root node serve as single correlation id, common for all requests involved in operation processing and implementations are ENCOURAGED to follow this approach.

 If implementation chooses not to follow this recommendation, it MUST ensure

-1. It provides additional Id property in `Correlation-Context` serving as single unique identifier of the whole operation
+1. It provides additional `Id` property in `Correlation-Context` serving as single unique identifier of the whole operation
 2. `Request-Id` is unique for every outgoing request made in scope of the same operation

 ### Request-Id Format